 Suddenly, the confident 20-something was gripped with fear that wouldn’t budge.
 Two years in Zimbabwe was simply too much.
 And soon, she called her sending agency, TEAM, with a change of plans.

-In the missions world, there’s a common fear that short-term missionaries will never make the leap to long-term.
-They’ll enjoy a weeklong trip to an exotic locale and live off the spiritual high for months — maybe years.
-They’ll talk about long-term service, but when it comes down to it, they won’t know how to make the big sacrifice.
+Maybe they’ll make the leap, people say.
+Or maybe they’ll enjoy a weeklong trip to an exotic locale and live off the spiritual high for months — maybe years.
+They’ll talk about long-term missionary service, but when it comes down to it, they won’t know how to make the big sacrifice.

 That easily could have been the case for Kiersten.
-But as it turns out, she didn’t need less short-term missions.
+But as it turns out, she didn’t need fewer short-term mission trips.
 She needed more.

 A Promising Start